SunnyPharma

 Frequently Asked Questions

 The Medicare GLP-1 Bridge is a short-term federal demonstration that lets eligible Medicare Part D beneficiaries get certain GLP-1 weight-loss medications for a flat $50 per month.
-It runs from July 1, 2026 through December 31, 2027 and operates outside your regular Part D plan, so your plan does not have to opt in for you to use it.
+It launched July 1, 2026, runs through December 31, 2027, and operates outside your regular Part D plan, so your plan does not have to opt in for you to use it.

 Three weight-loss products: all formulations of Wegovy (injection and tablets), the KwikPen formulation of Zepbound, and the Foundayo tablet.
 The single-dose vial and single-dose pen formulations of Zepbound are not covered.
 Mounjaro and Ozempic are not on the Bridge because they carry diabetes indications, not weight-loss indications.

 A flat $50 copay for each 30-day supply, and it does not rise as your dose increases.
+Manufacturers supply the drugs at a net price of $245 per month — you pay $50 and CMS pays the remaining $195.
 The catch: this $50 does not count toward your Part D deductible or the annual out-of-pocket cap, and Extra Help (the low-income subsidy) cannot be applied to Bridge prescriptions.

 You must be 18 or older, enrolled in a Part D or Medicare Advantage drug plan, and using the medication for chronic weight management.
 You also must meet one of three categories: a BMI of 35 or higher on its own; a BMI of 30 or higher with heart failure, uncontrolled hypertension, or chronic kidney disease; or a BMI of 27 or higher with prediabetes, a prior heart attack, a prior stroke, or peripheral artery disease.

 Not necessarily.
 The Bridge uses a required pharmacy-rejection step: the pharmacy first transmits a claim to the Bridge network and receives a system rejection, and that rejection is what allows your prescriber to submit the prior authorization.
 An initial denial at the counter is often a normal part of the process, not a final decision.
-Ask your prescriber to submit the prior authorization to the central processor.
+There is no formal appeals process inside the Bridge, but your prescriber can resubmit the prior authorization as many times as needed.

 No, and that is usually good news.
 Those diagnoses exclude you from the Bridge because standard Medicare Part D already covers GLP-1 medications for them, often at a lower cost than $50.
 Ask your plan about coverage under your regular Part D benefit instead.